-6. Final Exam: On or around December 2 I will distribute the questions for the final exam.
+6. Final Exam: On or around December 1 I will distribute the questions for the final exam.
 The final exam is completely open book.
 You may use any of the materials covered in class and your notes.
 You may not use any case that is not listed on the syllabus.
-Failure to meet word minimums and maximums will have an adverse effect on grades.
-The Final Exam will be worth 35% of your grade.
+We'll give bonus points to students who earn materially higher scores on the Final than they earned on the midterm.
+The Final Exam will be worth 40% of your grade.